dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 strip = ['aarch64-linux-gnu-strip']
 ```

-Now you should be able to go back to the configure/build/install step and get the `wavpack` in your plugins registry.
+Now you should be able to go back to the configure/build/install step and get the wavpack in your plugins registry.

-I hope you'll enjoy the use of `gst-build`, which is for me a very powerful and flexible tool.
+I hope you'll enjoy the use of gst-build, which is for me a very powerful and flexible tool.
-A lot of options can be found in the `gst-build` [README](https://gitlab.freedesktop.org/gstreamer/gst-build/README.md) such as the `update`
+A lot of options can be found in the gst-build [README](https://gitlab.freedesktop.org/gstreamer/gst-build/README.md) such as the update
 or the use of GStreamer branches.

-If you would like to learn more about `gst-build` or any other parts of GStreamer, please [contact us](https://www.collabora.com/contact-us.html)
+If you would like to learn more about gst-build or any other parts of GStreamer, please [contact us](https://www.collabora.com/contact-us.html)